 - Different characters lend themselves to different “moods”

-I see actors kinda freak out over this and try and get as many looks as they can squeezed into one session.
+I see actors kinda freak out over this and try and get as many looks as they can squeeze into one session.
 This rarely produces the results you’re after.

 Trust me, I know how expensive those sessions are!
 I understand the impulse to try and “get it all” in one session to save money.
-But when none of the photos are specific with you acting well because you were trying to do too much… and you have to do them over again….
+But when none of the photos are specific and you’re not acting well because you were trying to do too much, you’ll have to do them over again….
 That’s way more expensive.